Why Aaron Rodgers vs. Legion of Boom is the NFL's ultimate Week 1 chess match

 And here's where it's worth noting that the Packers lost center JC Tretter and guard T.J.
 Lang in free agency.
 Lang's the important one.
 Last year, he had the fourth-best pass-blocking efficiency among all guards, per PFF.

-That's one reason why Rodgers was only under duress on 30.3 percent of his dropbacks, which ranked as the 10th-best in football.
+That's one reason why Rodgers was only under duress on 30.3 percent of his dropbacks, which ranked as the 10th-best in football, according to PFF.
 That number could climb beginning Sunday.
 If it does, the Seahawks stand a chance to beat the Night King.
 To beat him, they need to turn Rodgers, an unstoppable killing machine, into an actual human.
 Hitting him while his receivers fail to get open quickly against the Seahawks' Legion of Boom is the way to do exactly that.

 So who wins?